When to Seek the Help of a Dangerous Drugs Attorney

 In addition to the company that manufactured the drug or medical device that injured you, you may also be able to pursue claims against the following parties:

 The sooner an attorney can begin collecting evidence in a legal case, the better.
-An experienced dangerous drugs attorney with Janet, Jenner & Suggs would be happy to talk to you to help you determine if you have a case or you can contact us online.
+An experienced dangerous drugs attorney with Janet, Jenner & Suggs would be happy to talk to you by phone at 1-877-692-3862 to help you determine if you have a case.